seanloughran/portland-301n2/class-14-joins-and-relations/LECTURE.md

-# Announcements - Thu May 26th
+# Announcements - Sun May 29th

 ### Get your reviews in

 ### Assignments for this Week

-* No class Mon 30th - Memorial Day Holiday
+* No class Mon May 30th - Memorial Day Holiday
-* Jun Sat 18th Class Makeup - no class on Sun Jun 19th (NodePDX)
+* Sat Jun 18th Class Makeup - no class on Sun Jun 19th (NodePDX)

-* Wed May 25th: Read: SQL Joins & Relations Links
-* Fri May 27th: Pair Assignment 8 : CRUD Due
+* Fri Jun 3rd Lab 10: Recap Pair Assignment Due
-* Fri May 27th: Portfolio Assignment 7 : Functional Due
-* Note: There is no assignment for Portfolio 8: CRUD

 ### For those following along
 `git checkout -b sandbox`